 Therefore, we already had in our hands a camper van, with the following adjustments and improvements:

 At this moment is when Kim Jurek, instagram (@ kimjurekcrafts ) , already begins to draw in his mind how the project of camperizing this van will be like.

 We leave you his email ([email protected]) and his phone number 634507205.
 You can contact him for information about how to convert a van to camper or to replay any questions you might have in this field.

 Used Camper / Renault Master Van From 2006

-We decided to get rid of everything, we wanted empty the van completly to be able to start our project from a new design.
+We decided to get rid of everything, we wanted to empty the van completely to be able to start our project from a new design.

 Used camper van